Chain-Games/supernet-validator-node/README.md

 npm install
 ```

-### 1 - Open ./supernet-validator-node/genesis.json file and configure your polygon mainnet rpc there in front of jsonRPCEndpoint
+### Open ./supernet-validator-node/genesis.json file and configure your Polygon Mainnet RPC jsonRPCEndpoint.
+This would be the RPC url from Alchemy, or whichever node provider you chose.
 - [genesis.json before changes] => "jsonRPCEndpoint": "https://polygon-rpc.com"
 - [genesis.json after changes] => "jsonRPCEndpoint": "your-rpc-here"

-#### Set RPC & PK in .env files
+#### Set your Polygon Mainnet RPC & Private Key (PK) in the .env files
-#### There are 2 .env files present on the path as below.
-You need to do these changes for both the .env files
+#### There are 2 .env files present in the path below.
+You need to edit both of the .env files
 - ./.env
 - ./scripts/.env

 ### 2 - Open the ./.env file and set RPC to your polygon mainnet RPC.
 Do the same for ./scripts/.env
 - `Primary wallet : 5 Matic AND (250k + 10) CHAIN`

 ### 3 - Open the ./.env file and set PK same as your primary wallet's Private Key.
 Do the same for ./scripts/.env

 ### Once Done, double check everything